loolooyyyy/konfigurations/README.md

    and package local fields AND classes (important: both class and fields, must be public)).
 This affects list(), map() and custom() methods.

- - Removing a key or changing it's type (such as from int to String) is not recomended or tested.
+ - Changing a key type (such as from int to String) during an update is not recomended.
+   TODO: disallow this.

+ - Removing a key or adding a new one during IS supported.
+   TODO: disallow this.